smartDIYs/FABOOL_Laser_Mini_Manual_EN/FABOOL_Laser_Mini_300-230_EN/manual/wiring-2.md

 <img src="./images/07/mini-300mm_07_12.jpg">

 Secure the X-Axis cable, Y-Axis-L cable, and Foot Switch cable to the cable tie that you attached earlier (left side) with cable ties.
-*Wire so that the cable does not stick to the USB cable connection part (red circle).
+※ Wire so that the cable does not stick to the USB cable connection part (red circle).
 <img src="./images/07/mini-300mm_07_14.jpg">

 ## Securing Laser Cable